OfficeDev/office-js-docs-pr/docs/excel/custom-functions-requirement-sets.md

 | CustomFunctionsRuntime 1.2 | 16.0.12527.20194 or later | Not supported | 16.34.20020900 or later | January 2020 |
 | CustomFunctionsRuntime 1.1 | 16.0.12527.20092 or later | Not supported | 16.34 or later | May 2019 |

 > [!NOTE]
 > Excel custom functions are not supported on Office 2019 or earlier (one-time purchase).

 ## CustomFunctionsRuntime 1.1, 1.2, and 1.3

 The CustomFunctionsRuntime 1.1 is the first version of the API.
-Version 1.2 adds the `CustomFunctions.Error` object to support error handling.
-Version 1.3 adds [XLL streaming](make-custom-functions-compatible-with-xll-udf.md#custom-function-behavior-for-xll-compatible-functions) support and new `ErrorCode` options to the [CustomFunctions.Error](/javascript/api/custom-functions-runtime/customfunctions.error) object.
+Requirement set 1.2 adds the `CustomFunctions.Error` object to support error handling.
+Requirement set 1.3 adds [XLL streaming](make-custom-functions-compatible-with-xll-udf.md#custom-function-behavior-for-xll-compatible-functions) support and new `ErrorCode` options to the [CustomFunctions.Error](/javascript/api/custom-functions-runtime/customfunctions.error) object.

 ## See also